MetPX/sarracenia/doc/Admin.rst

 Privileged System Access
 ~~~~~~~~~~~~~~~~~~~~~~~~

-No sarracenia accounts require privileged system of any kind.
-The pump administrator account requires
+Ordinary (sources, and subscribers) users operate sarra within their own permissions on the system,
+like an scp command.
+The pump administrator account also runs under a normal linux user account and,
-privileges only on the AMQP broker, but nothing on the underlying operating system.
+given requires privileges only on the AMQP broker, but nothing on the underlying operating system.
+It is convenient to grant the pump administrator sudo privileges for the rabbitmqctl command.

 The may be a single task which must operate with privileges: cleaning up the database, which is an easily
 auditable script that must be run on a regular basis.
 If all acquisition is done via sarra, then all of